mitogen-hq/mitogen/docs/ansible.rst

 ~~~~~

 The ``setns`` method connects to Linux containers via `setns(2)
 <https://linux.die.net/man/2/setns>`_.
-Unlike :ref:`docker` and :ref:`LXC` the
+Unlike :ref:`method-docker` and
-namespace transition is handled internally, ensuring optimal throughput to the
+:ref:`method-lxc` the namespace transition is handled internally, ensuring
-child.
-This is necessary for :ref:`machinectl` where only PTY channels are
+optimal throughput to the child.
+This is necessary for :ref:`machinectl` where
-supported.
+only PTY channels are supported.

 A utility program must be installed to discover the PID of the container's root
 process.